 As I said, every little village in Cornwall seems to have home made (and delicious) Cornish pasties.
 I was really surprised because the one I had previously tried in London was nothing special.

 The famous Chough Bakery in Padstow.

 There is a World Pasty Championship held every year at the Eden Project in Cornwall.
 Just when I thought Rick Stein had taken over all of Padstow, I found out that the Chough Bakery in Padstow is the current reigning champion.
 Within the United Kingdom, you can mail order their Cornish pasties to your home.
-Alternatively, you can follow the recipe on the Chough Bakery website.

 Have you ever wanted to live the English country house lifestyle but sadly you lack the requisite English country house?
 Fowey Hall Hotel is perfect for you.
 A grand mansion comfortable decorated with dogs and children running around on landscaped grounds, Fowey Hall should fill your curiosity about what those grand manor homes like Downton Abbey would be to live in today.
 By the way, in true quirky English fashion, Fowey is said like it is spelt Foy.
 So Fowey Hall, a luxury family hotel in Cornwall, gave us a cool escape into country life if only we had been lucky enough to be born with a silver spoon in our mouths.

 Fowey Hall, a luxury family hotel in a former 19th Century country home

 Fowey Hall History